ina-foss/amalia.js_v2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+> Before build this script [build icon](#build-icon)

+## Build icon

+We use SVG Sprites With Fragment Identifiers for optimization the rendering of the icons.
+For build SVG Sprites we use only [svg-sprite](#https://github.com/jkphl/svg-sprite) module.
+Run `npm run build-icon`

+## Run examples

+Run `npm run start-examples` start static server for view examples

 ## Running unit tests